COOKING IN PROVENCE

 COOKING IN PARIS

-For a few weeks a year I offer a select series of cooking classes in my Paris cooking studio, located on the charming Rue Jacob in the heart of Saint-Germain des Près on the Left Bank.
-The carefully restored artist’s atelier is designed for cooking and appreciation of the gastronomic bounty of Paris.
+For several weeks each year I offer a select series of cooking classes in my Paris garden apartment located on the charming Rue du Bac, on the Left Bank.
+The carefully restored 1850’s atelier is designed for cooking and appreciation of the gastronomic bounty of Paris.
 This five-day movable feast in a comfortable, English-language environment, is designed to bring students into my private Parisian food world.

-As an additional mid-winter event, my husband Walter and I offer a special Black Truffle Workshop, a unique hands-on week of classes devoted to the wonders of the fresh black truffle - the rarest and most exotic ingredient in French cuisine.
+As an additional mid-winter event, my husband, Walter, and I offer a special Black Truffle Cooking Extravaganza, a unique hands-on week of class devoted to the wonders of the fresh black truffle - the rarest and most exotic ingredient in French cuisine.

 A PERSONAL FAVORITE AT THE FRIDAY LUNCH as we wrap up each week’s class – whether we’re in Paris or Provence -- is how our students respond when I ask,